-More investment cash is flowing into the digital infrastructure sector.
+More investment cash is following into the digital infrastructure sector.
 Investors are eying new targets as the pandemic seems to be getting under control.
 The move shows that a new wave of mergers and acquisitions is in the offing.

 The news recently signaled that there are two new special purpose acquisition corporations (SPACs) featuring teams of data center executives.
 At the same time, the industry’s busiest consolidator is accumulating a massive round of new capital.

 SPACs Are a New Wrinkle in Sector

 The continued incursion of investor capital isn’t a revelation; however, the addition of multiple SPACs adds a new development is this trend.
 Moreover, this is apt to increase the number of publicly-held companies focused on digital infrastructure, observers believe.

 A SPAC is an investment vehicle that goes public and raises capital from investors to acquire a private company.
 One early example of using a SPAC was Vertiv’s acquisition of GS Acquisition Holdings in 2020.
 Goldman Sachs executive David Cote created the SPAC.
 Investment companies bankroll a majority of SPACs.
 These companies form a group of advisors and executives to manage the acquired property.
 An affiliate of Goldman Sachs through its Permanent Capital Strategies team controls the SPAC .